England. Change location

 Teaching, learning and assessment methods

 During your study, the teaching and learning will be via study materials (for example study guides, textbooks, set or recommended books, audio-video material, CD/DVDs and online materials).
 You will also receive individualised tutor feedback on written and oral work and will have the opportunity to participate in optional tutorials.
-In the language learning strand, there is at least one compulsory online school.
+In the language learning strand, there is at least one compulsory virtual field trip.
 Assessment of languages will be via written assignments of up to 750 words and speaking assignments of up to five minutes.
 In some modules, there is also a written and/or spoken end-of-year examination.
 Assessment of English language modules is mostly by way of written assignments, including essays, text analysis, independent project work, and end of module assessments.